PimentoFr/ggj-2022/README.md

 # Authors

-All the game, graphics, animations and sound are home-made.
+All the game mechanics, development, graphic design and sounds are homemade.
 Thanks to all contributors:

 * *Graphics designs*